bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-19-john-newbery-wallet-development.md

 ---
-title: Bitcoin Core Wallet Development
+title: "Wallet Development in Bitcoin Core"
 transcript_by: Michael Folkson
 speakers: ['John Newbery']
-tags: ['consensus', 'wallet', 'bitcoin core']
+tags: ['wallet', 'bitcoin core']
 categories: ['residency']
 date: 2019-06-19
 media: https://www.youtube.com/watch?v=j0V8elTzYAA
 ---

-Wallet Development in Bitcoin Core

 Location: Chaincode Labs 2019 Residency

 Slides: <https://residency.chaincode.com/presentations/bitcoin/Wallet_Development.pdf>

-# Intro
+## Intro

 I am going to talk to you about wallets.
 As for the previous presentation I have all of the links in this document which I will share with you.
 First of all why should we care about wallets?
 Kind of boring right?
 You’ve had all this fun stuff about peer-to-peer and consensus.
 Wallets are just on the edge.
 Maybe you’re not even interested in Bitcoin Core.
 Maybe you want to work on Lightning.
 I’m going to talk about the Core wallet for a hour.
 I think you should care about wallets because its the way that humans interact with it.
 It doesn’t matter about all this consensus stuff and the nodes doing peer-to-peer stuff if we don’t have a way of using the network.
 Wallets are the way that we interact.
 Even if you’re not interested in developing wallets the way we think about wallets informs the decisions we make about the peer-to-peer network.
 For example who is familiar with the Taproot assumption?
 What is the Taproot assumption?